Optimal Displacement Sensing with Spin-Dependent Squeezed States: Displacement sensing

 Next, we consider the setting where the phase is fixed between experimental shots, and perform joint estimation of $\beta_{\rm re}$ and $\beta_{\rm im}$.
 For any symmetric Dicke weights $|c_{-m}| = |c_{m}|$, we prove in the Supplemental Material~\cite{supp} that the quantum Fisher information matrix is,

 The corresponding multi-parameter QCRB is,

 which saturates the multi-parameter Heisenberg limit, and therefore symmetric Dicke weight spin-dependent squeezed states are optimal reference states.
-In the Supplemental Material~\cite{supp}, we further study the multi-parameter QCRB as a function of the squeezing parameter $\zeta$, and show that reference states obtained from GHZ spin states outperform those obtained from coherent spin states, because the mode occupation $\langle \hat{n} \rangle$ as a function of $\zeta$ is higher.
+In the Supplemental Material~\cite{supp}, we further study the multi-parameter QCRB as a function of the squeezing parameter $\zeta$, and show that reference states obtained from GHZ spin states outperform those obtained from sin coherent states, because the mode occupation $\langle \hat{n} \rangle$ as a function of $\zeta$ is higher.

 When jointly estimating two or more parameters, the optimal measurement for each parameter may be different, and the set of optimal measurements may be incompatible.
-If this is the case, the attainable estimation uncertainty, known as the Holevo-Cram\'{e}r-Rao bound, is at most two times larger than the QCRB.
-The discrepancy is quantified by the asymptotic incompatibility $R$ (see the Supplemental Material~\cite{supp} and Ref.~\cite{carolloQuantumnessMultiparameterQuantum2019}), which leads to the modified QCRB, $\Tr(\bm{V})\geq(1+R)\Tr(\bm{Q}^{-1})$ where $R \in [0,1]$.
-For symmetric Dicke weight spin-dependent squeezed state, we calculate the asymptotic incompatibility,
+If this is the case, the attainable estimation uncertainty is determined by the Holevo-Cram\'{e}r-Rao bound (HCRB).
+The HCRB is at most two times larger than the QCRB, ${\rm QCRB} \leq {\rm HCRB} \leq (1+R) {\rm QCRB}$, where $R \in [0,1]$ is the asymptotic incompatibility (see the Supplemental Material~\cite{supp} and Ref.~\cite{carolloQuantumnessMultiparameterQuantum2019}).
+For symmetric Dicke weight spin-dependent squeezed states, we calculate the asymptotic incompatibility,